 Each of these regulatory regimes presents unique challenges to business planning and operations of U.S. and non-U.S. entities that must be addressed in connection with diligence, obtaining required approvals, implementing appropriate compliance programs, and engaging with the U.S. government on potential enforcement matters.
 Our experience enables us to identify practical solutions tailored to the business needs of our clients.

-We tailor our representation and advice to the specific requirements of the client based on their products, technology, operations, and export activities.
-We assist clients in developing appropriate export compliance programs to prevent inadvertent export control violations.
-We also assist clients in dealing with inadvertent export control violations.
+We tailor our representation and advice to the specific requirements of the client based on its products, technology, operations, and export activities.
+We assist clients in developing appropriate export compliance programs to prevent inadvertent export control violations, and we assist clients in dealing with inadvertent export control violations that may arise.
 This frequently requires undertaking a thorough review to evaluate whether, in fact, a violation has occurred and developing safeguards to prevent any further violations.
 Once the facts are established, we develop, with the client, an appropriate disclosure of the violation to the relevant enforcement agency, if warranted.
 We also advise clients in defending against enforcement actions related to potential export control violations.

 For items requiring an export license, we assist clients in obtaining the required export approvals and establishing appropriate safeguards to ensure compliance with the terms of the export license.
-We routinely obtain BIS export licenses on behalf of our clients and, for clients with in-house export control expertise, advice on developing appropriate arguments in support of the export license.
+We obtain BIS export licenses on behalf of our clients and, for clients with in-house export control expertise, advice on developing appropriate arguments in support of the export license.
 We also obtain DDTC export licenses covering items on the U.S. Munitions List and have assisted clients in registering with the DDTC as manufacturers or exporters of defense articles or services.